-Dose Limit Quarterly: 125 mRem (Two consecutive 6-week clinical rotations) Dose Limit Annually: 500 mRem
+Dose Limit Quarterly: 125 mRem (1.25 mSv) (Two consecutive 6-week clinical rotations)

+Dose Limit Annually: 500 mRem (5 mSv)

-In order to assure that student radiation exposure is kept as low as reasonably achievable (ALARA), the program routinely maintains and monitors student radiation exposure data.
+To assure that student radiation exposure is kept as low as reasonably achievable (ALARA), the program routinely maintains and monitors student radiation exposure data.
 Student radiation exposure data is available instantly and at any time via Instadose.
-Students are required to plug their Instadose USB into their personal computer at the end of each six-week clinical rotation and upload their personal radiation exposure data to Mirion Technologies.
+Students are required to plug their dosimeter USB into their personal computer at the end of each six-week clinical rotation and upload their personal radiation exposure data to Instadose.
 Radiation interpretation of dosimeter readings occurs as follows:

-- 1. The Clinical Coordinator retrieves all students' radiation exposure data from our Mirion Technologies account and reviews the report.
+- 1. The Clinical Coordinator retrieves all students' radiation exposure data from the Instadose account and reviews the report.
 If there is a high reading, the report is then submitted to the program's Radiation Safety Officer (RSO) for interpretation.
 The Radiation Safety Officer (RSO) of Radiology Associates of Ocala, Dr. Rolando Prieto, serves as the program's RSO. - 2.
 The RSO signs the report for verification of the data.
-The signed report is maintained in the program office and displayed on the Radiation Safety Hub bulletin board in the classroom.
+The signed report is maintained in the program office.

-- 3. If a student(s) exposure reading reaches 125 mRem in any given quarter (two consecutive 6-week clinical rotations), the following steps will be taken: - A. The Clinical Coordinator will notify the student(s), RSO, and Program Director of excessive dose. - B. The Clinical Coordinator and Program Director will meet with the student and try to determine what may have caused the student's reading to reach 125 mRem and make an action plan for the student to minimize future excessive exposure.
+- 3. If a student(s) exposure reading reaches 125 mRem (1.25 mSv) in any given quarter (two consecutive 6-week clinical rotations), the following steps will be taken: - A. The Clinical Coordinator will notify the student(s), RSO, and Program Director of an excessive dose. - B. The Clinical Coordinator and Program Director will meet with the student and try to determine what may have caused the student's reading to reach 125 mRem (1.25 mSv) and make an action plan for the student to minimize future excessive exposure.
 This will include a review of safe practices and may include clinical practicum modification to exclude fluoroscopy and surgical exams.